The Depopulating of Detroit

 I drive by the Highland Towers apartments, with its Moorish-looking architecture, yellow brick façade rising three stories above street-level storefronts, an elegant arched entranceway on the side street, corner niches and fancy brickwork along the top.
 The small roof over the stores facing Woodward has orange pottery tiles.
 A former friend used to live here and my husband used to patronize the camera store that once occupied one of the store fronts.
 The beautiful architecture remains, but the camera store was long ago replaced by less viable businesses.
-[NOTE: In the fall of 2009 the building was abandoned by its owner and residents had to move.
-In September of 2010 the building was torched by an arsonist; the fire left the building a burned-out wreck.]

 Continuing up Woodward, I am almost past Highland Park.
 Ford Motor Company left Highland Park for Dearborn, but for many years the city was world headquarters for Chrysler Corporation.
 When Chrysler pulled up stakes for the further suburbs, Highland Park became impoverished; until 2007, it had no police at all because the city could not afford a police department.
 Wayne County deputies patrolled the streets to keep it from total lawlessness.
 Today, there is a new police department, located in a small storefront in a new section of the strip mall, shared with a new Aldi discount grocery store.
 It's good to see the black and white police cruisers on Woodward.
 Highland Park is so crime-ridden, I read in a local guy's blog that "Suburbanites are afraid of Detroit and Detroiters are afraid of Highland Park."